 Are you an attorney or plaintiff with slow-paying Avandia settlements?
-If so, RD Legal Funding can convert your settled Avandia cases into immediate cash via our proprietary Fee Acceleration post-settlement funding program.
+If so, RD Legal Funding has a solution for monetizing legal fees associated with slow-paying settlements.
+Their proprietary Fee Acceleration program converts your settled case fees into fast working capital.
 Simply fill out the brief application to the right for a free consultation with one of our legal funding specialists.
-You can also reach us at 1-800-565-5177 to speak with a Fee Acceleration expert.
+You can also reach us at 800-565-5177 to speak with a Fee Acceleration expert.

 Avandia, manufactured by GlaxoSmithKline, is the brand name for the diabetes drug rosiglitazone, which is intended to help people with type 2 diabetes control their blood sugar levels.
 It was approved by the FDA in May of 1999 and quickly became the world’s best-selling type-2 diabetes drug.